941485-patrol/941485-patrol/README.md

 ### Hi there 👋

+## My name is Jon and I am a developer.

+This is my github repository and this is where I make some personal projects.

+You can visit my [portfolio](https://941485-patrol.github.io/my-simple-portfolio/) for more info!

 <!--
 **941485-patrol/941485-patrol** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.